AF-MAT: Aspect-aware Flip-and-Fuse xLSTM for Aspect-based Sentiment Analysis: Proposed AF-MAT architecture

-Figure \ref{fig:xlstm_fusion} gives an overview of MEGA.
-In this section, we describe the MEGA model, which is mainly composed of four components: the input and embedding block, the Bi-mLSTM block, and the MECGAF block.
-Next, components of MEGA architecture will be introduced separately in the rest of the sections.
+An overview of AF-MAT is shown in Figure \ref{fig:xlstm_fusion}.
+In this section, we describe the AF-MAT architecture, which is mainly composed of four components: the input and embedding block, the AA-mLSTM block, the FlipMix block, and the MC2F block.
+Next, components of AF-MAT architecture will be introduced separately in the rest of the sections.